alexfernandez/alexfernandez.github.io/2016/build-or-not.md

 Branches are the most obvious answer: develop your changes separately, and only merge when ready.
-But sometimes many people need to work on the new feature.
+But sometimes many people need to work on the new feature, or the feature may take long to develop, and branches may be inconvenient.
 There are several techniques that help get all the benefits of continuous deployment, without the drawbacks: